 Species wise it is pretty much the same as a little further up towards the mouth of the Mersey at Perch Rock, all the same species available.

 The main difference is you can fish it at both high and low water, Perch Rock being a low water mark only.
 It makes for quite comfortable fishing, at high water it is pretty much snag free.
+There are some cheap mixed rigs available here

 The closer towards the vents you go however it does get snaggier, is that even a word?
 Low water fishing can often find snags but nothing to worry about.
 80lb braid should get you a few free weights….